Headoo/arrest-pdo/README.md

 -----

 Php-Mysql-Api "plug-n-play" RESTful API for your MySQL database, including ip addresses access control.
-It provides a REST API that maps directly to your database stucture with no configuration.
+It provides a REST API that maps directly to your database stucture instantly.

 This repository is fully tested with CodeCeption.